iMicknl/ha-tahoma/README.md

 + Overkiz (by Somfy): My position (cover) (tahoma.set_cover_my_position)
 + Overkiz (by Somfy): Execute command (tahoma.execute_command)
 + Overkiz (by Somfy): Get execution history (tahoma.get_execution_history)

-If you want to move your covers always with low speed create [templates](https://www.home-assistant.io/integrations/cover.template/) for each cover which calls the first service.

 ### Enable debug logging